Solutions

 Less management required

-When you run an Amazon business, you’ll soon realize how many little tasks it takes to keep your business operating.
+Most Amazon sellers know how many little tasks it takes to keep your business operating.
 Managing and shipping orders, as well as handling customer service and returns related to fulfillment, likely requires a full-time staff member.

 You can save on this by using FBA, giving you or your team more time to focus on other areas of your business.